IdioticLoser55/arch_install_script/readme.md

 # IMPORTANT
 - Make sure you point it at the right drive.

+# Install Script
+To be run on the iso and starts the process off.

+- Creates partitions, crypt volume, lvm and pacstrap.
+- Copies scripts.
+- Calls chroot script.

+# Chroot Script
+Called by the install script to be run within the chroot environment.

+- configures and builds bootloader.
+- creates user.
+- configures Setup to run on first boot.

+# Setup Script
+To be run on first boot.
+Handles setup and configuration.

+- Things seem a bit flakey if done from within the chroot environment.

+- Tidies up scripts after done.
+- Prompts a reboot.

 # Things to work on
 - Make the user a KDE admin.
 - Add a prompt to check that the right drive is selected.